 You will be guided to use the grief as fuel for moving forward…

 …allowing expression beyond words to emerge.

-Connect even if there’s a desire to disconnect, go numb.
+Connect even if there’s a desire to disconnect, go numb from Pet Loss.

 It is possible to connect even through massive, challenging transitions into life without your beloveds in the physical…